-The word Jew only appears in modern translations of the Bible (from around the 18th century), with its first biblical use in 2 Kings 16:6, signifying a person from Judea, which included diverse ethnicities, primarily Edomites.
+The word Jew only appears in modern English translations of the Bible from around the 18th century, with its first biblical use in 2 Kings 16:6, signifying a person from Judea, which included diverse ethnicities, primarily Edomites.

-Post-captivity, the term Jew gained significance when the remnants of Judah and Benjamin, along with a mixed multitude, settled in Judea and were described as Jews in later translations.
+Post-captivity, the term Jew gained significance when the remnants of Judah and Benjamin, along with a mixed multitude, settled in Judea and were described as Jews (being from Judea) in later translations.